 - They are trying to posture as an expert in an industry which realistically has no experts.

 I firmly believe the misuse of the term traces back to a desire to create (or market) systems that are intended to be bitcoin-like without the unsavory bits.
 That, however, misses the point: Bitcoin’s blockchain is just a part of it, not its essence.

 Bitcoin and its blockchain

-Referring to bitcoin as a blockchain is like referring to car as a transmission.
+Referring to bitcoin as a blockchain is like referring to a car as a transmission.
 A transmission is a key element of the system, but it doesn’t represent it in totality.
 Blockchain is a metonymy — a part used to refer to the whole.
 There’s nothing wrong with that, intrinsically.
 The conceptual tangle comes when one decides that the blockchain is bitcoin’s essence and is owed credit for its success.